-More recent publications drawing on my PhD thesis include:
+More recent presentations & publications drawing on my PhD thesis include:

 - Kostoulas, A. (2014).
 A Greek tragedy: Using a complexity perspective to understand and challenging the Known in Greece.
 In Rivers, D. (ed.)
 Resistance to the Known in Foreign Language Education: Exploring new possibilities through critical perspectives.
 Houndmills: Palgrave Macmillan.

 - Kostoulas, A. (2014).
 Tracing dynamics of intentions in Greek ELT.
 Paper submitted for consideration in the 2014 Annual Conference of the BAAL Language Learning and Teaching SIG.